shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 }
 ```

+Notice that we've set default settings, with `headerTitle` being set to `RESTAURANTS`.
 We've also increased version to `0.0.2` in case you've already published the extension.
-Push now the new version.
+Push the new version.

 ```bash
 $ shoutem push